 Back in July 2017, the Beyhive started buzzing with outrage after a tweet of an alleged Madame Tussauds wax figure of Beyoncé went viral.
 Fans sounded off online so much that Madame Tussauds released a statement over the controversy.
 "Our talented team of sculptors takes every effort to ensure we accurately color match all of our wax figures to the celebrity being depicted," the statement read.
 "Lighting within the attraction combined with flash photography may distort and misrepresent the color of our wax figures."

 Never one to shy away from her true thoughts, Wendy Williams got into some trouble when she discussed the singer's project for Life Is But a Dream.
 "I am a Beyoncé fan.
 I'm going to be watching this documentary—because fortunately one of the TVs in our kitchen has closed captioning, so I'll be able to understand what she says," Wendy explained.
 "You know Beyoncé can't talk.
 Beyoncé sounds like she has a fifth-grade education.
 She can't talk."
-How you doin' Beyhive?
-Probably not so good.

 Back in February 2015, the Internet got into a frenzy after alleged untouched photos of Beyoncé from a 2013 campaign made the rounds.
 While the beauty brand wasn't commenting on the legitimacy of the pictures, it didn't stop the Beyhive from expressing how upset they were about the alleged leaks.